kippisone/express-server/README.md

 #Express Server

 Express Server is a easy to use node.js webserver based on express.js.
-It came with an integrated overview of your REST API.
+It cames with an integrated overview of your REST API.

 ##Integration
 Create folowing folder structure in your project root: